rust-lang/rust/doc/tutorial-borrowed-ptr.md

 ~~~

 which would borrow the field `origin` from the rectangle on the stack
-from the managed box and then compute the distance between them.
+as well as from the managed box, and then compute the distance between them.

 # Borrowing managed boxes and rooting